Saberre/steam-sale-crawler/README.md

 How to use
 ----------

-Make your own config.py first, and run it!
+Install dependencies first, make your own config.py, and run it!

 ```
 python sss_crawler.py
 ```

-or throw it background!
+or throw it to background!

 ```
 python sss_crawler.py &